 Poole’s initial role with WMI triggered what he described as a “career-long learning process.”
 Preparing effective news releases, writing speeches, helping to devise conservation policy strategies, preparing and delivering congressional testimony, and developing alliances and a vital network of trusted contacts within both the ever-changing political arena and the ever-territorial conservation community were Poole’s occupation and preoccupation.
 He broached this new wilderness with verve and tenacity.

 In 1962, Poole was promoted to director of conservation, and a year later was elected WMI secretary.
 He was also a monthly columnist for The American Rifleman magazine from 1960-1970 and edited the Executive News Service of the Natural Resources Council of America from 1960-1965.
-In 1969, he earned OWAA’s Jade of Chiefs Award, testimony to the success of his learning process.
+In 1969, he earned OWAA’s Circle of Chiefs Award, testimony to the success of his learning process.

 The next year, 1970, at the outset of the so-called “environmental decade,” the former junior biologist from Montana succeeded Gabrielson as president of WMI.
 He continued to produce the bimonthly Outdoor News Bulletin until he hired another eventual OWAA luminary, Lonnie Williamson.